 The Anykernel and Rump Kernels

 A driver abstracts an underlying entity.
-For example, a TCP/IP driver abstracts the details required to perform networking and the FFS driver abstracts how the file system blocks are laid out on the storage medium.
+For example, a TCP/IP driver abstracts the details required to perform networking, the Fast File System (FFS) driver abstracts how the file system blocks are laid out on the storage medium, and a PCI network card driver abstracts how to access device registers to send and receive packets.
 The kernel architecture controls how kernel drivers run with respect to other system components.
 Some examples of kernel architectures are the monolithic kernel, microkernel and exokernel.
 In contrast to the above architectures, NetBSD is an anykernel.
 This means that some kernel drivers can be run according to any kernel architecture instead of being limited to a single one.

 Rump kernels are radically different from OS virtualization technologies such as KVM, containers and usermode operating systems.
 A rump kernel does not support hosting application processes because a rump kernel is aimed at virtualizing kernel drivers and application virtualization would be pure overhead.
 Instead, existing entities such as processes from a hosting OS are used as clients for the rump kernel ("application" in the figure).

 As a result of the above design choices, rump kernels are extremely lightweight.
-The bootstrap time for rump kernels is measured in milliseconds and memory footprint in 100kB's.
+The bootstrap time for rump kernels on POSIX hosts is measured in milliseconds and memory footprint in 100kB's.
 This means that a rump kernel can be bootstrapped for example as part of a command line tool for virtually no cost or user impact.
-Rump kernels also mandate very little from the hypervisor meaning that rump kernels, and by extension NetBSD kernel drivers, can be hosted in virtually any environment.
+Rump kernels also mandate very little from the hypercall implementation meaning that rump kernels, and by extension NetBSD kernel drivers, can be hosted in virtually any environment.

 Use cases for rump kernels include: